Dongsi Shitiao station

-Dongsi Shitiao station (东四十条站 (東四十條站, Dōngsì Shítiáo zhàn)), is a station on Line 2 of the Beijing Subway.
+Dongsi Shitiao station (东四十条站 (東四十條站, Dōngsì Shítiáo zhàn)), is an interchange station on Line 2 and Line 3 of the Beijing Subway.

 Name

 Dongsi Subdistrict is an area in the northeastern side of the old town of Beijing.
 Hutongs are sorted numerically from south to north, and are called "tiao" in local parlance.
 Shitiao therefore refers to the tenth hutong in the Dongsi area, counted from south to north.

 Use

 The station is particularly busy during Beijing Guo'an matches, due to its proximity to the Workers' Stadium.

-Station Layout
+Station layout

-The Line 2 station has an underground island platform, whilst the future Line 3 will also have an underground island platform.
+The Line 2 station has an underground island platform, whilst the Line 3 station has an underground split island platform.

 There is an unused platform below the existing Line 2 platform, built during the construction of the station, which was to have been used for the planned Line 3.
-The connection between the two levels is currently fenced off, but will finally open in 2023 when Line 3 becomes operational, almost 40 years after the station for Line 2 opened.
-The unused platform, originally meant for Line 3, will become the transfer hall between the two lines and will be renovated.
-Two new platforms will be built seven or eight metres below it, one for each direction.
+The unused platform, originally meant for Line 3, will not be used for its original purpose, due to the newer rolling stock being too large for the original platform.
+Instead, it became the transfer concourse between the two lines.
+The connection between the two levels opened four decades after the station for Line 2 opened.
+For Line 3, two new platforms were built seven or eight metres below the original, one for each direction.

+To allow construction of Line 3 platforms, the station of Line 2 has suspended for services between November 25, 2023 and February 27, 2024.